Twenty travel movies that will inspire you to travel, if not through their globetrotting stories, then by their amazing scenery.

-Make some popcorn and dim the lights… here are 20+ travel movies that will inspire you to go globetrotting, if not through their travel based stories, by their amazing scenery.
-These films and documentaries were crowd-sourced from a group of avid travellers with varying interests and range from the adventurous to the romantic.
-These travel movies showcase dozens of destinations that will surely spark your wanderlust.
+Make some popcorn and dim the lights… here are more than 30 great travel movies that will inspire you to go globetrotting.
+If you’re not taken in by their plot, you’ll still marvel at their amazing urban settings and drop-dead gorgeous natural scenery.
+These travel films, television shows and documentaries were crowd-sourced from a group of avid travellers with varying interests and range from the adventurous to the romantic.
+They showcase dozens of destinations that will surely spark your wanderlust.

 Full Disclosure: I may earn compensation for my endorsement, recommendation, testimonial, and/or link to any products or services from this website at no extra cost to you.